 “Did Omran and Aylan become the faces of Syria?
 Did anything change after Aylan Kurdi’s body was found on the beach?
-Will anything change after Omran was seen in an ambulance after the bombing on Aleppo in August 2016, or after the death of his brother?”
+Will anything change after Omran was seen in an ambulance after the bombing of Aleppo in August 2016 or after the death of his brother?”

-There is precedent for reaching a tipping point, where outrage finally forces change but the bar just seems unacceptably high for Syria.
-Two months ago I arrived in a desolate town in East Jordan to take over the field level medical leadership for Médecins Sans Frontières’ response to the humanitarian situation in the Berm on the Jordanian/Syrian border.
-Eighty thousand people have been trapped between two earthen berms since Jordan tightened and then closed their border on the 21 June when a bomb was detonated that killed seven Jordanian soldiers.
-Médecins Sans Frontières has not had access to the population since and those trapped have had no health care.
-They are getting less than half the appropriate amount of water and, since 21 June, have received only one food drop which had to be delivered by crane.
+There is precedent for reaching a tipping point, where outrage finally forces change, but the bar seems unacceptably high for Syria.
+Two months ago, I arrived in a desolate town in East Jordan to take over the field-level medical leadership for Médecins Sans Frontières’ response to the humanitarian situation in the Berm on the Jordanian/Syrian border.
+Eighty thousand people have been trapped between two earthen berms since Jordan tightened and closed their border on 21 June when a bomb was detonated that killed seven Jordanian soldiers.
+Médecins Sans Frontières has not had access to the population since, and those trapped have had no health care.
+They are getting less than half the appropriate amount of water and, since 21 June, have received only one food drop, which had to be delivered by crane.

-I am the only Médecins Sans Frontières medic based here now and I get difficult questions from people: what do you do all day?
+I am the only Médecins Sans Frontières medic based here now, and I get difficult questions from people: what do you do all day?
 What’s the point of being here?
 When is Médecins Sans Frontières going to leave?
 Nobody would ask those questions of a person carrying a child out of a burning building, but they ask them of me.
-I cannot touch my patients, I cannot stitch their wounds, I cannot hang IV fluid or give life-saving antibiotics, I cannot birth their babies or stop them dying in childbirth.
+I cannot touch my patients; I cannot stitch their wounds; I cannot hang IV fluid or give life-saving antibiotics; I cannot birth their babies or stop them from dying in childbirth.
 I cannot fix the hepatitis outbreak I know has taken hold since Médecins Sans Frontières has not had access.
 But I can try to make them seen.
 So I’m going to write about a boy, a hypothetical boy.
-A boy that might exist in the Berm, but we would never know, because we don’t have access.
+A boy that might exist in the Berm, but we would never know because we don’t have access.

 Ibrahim is six years old.
 He has known no time where conflict was not around him.
-As such he understands this to be normal life and carries on regardless as kids so often do.
+As such he understands this to be normal life and carries on regardless, as kids so often do.
 He and his family arrived in the Berm in January, running from hunger and terror, hoping to find a place of safety.
 Ibrahim has a brother, Ali.
-He is eight and the two of them have a predictable rivalry.
-In the context of limited play options, games are a variation on chasing each other around and hide-and-seek in the Berm.
+He is eight, and the two of them have a predictable rivalry.
+In the context of limited play options, games vary between chasing each other around and hide-and-seek in the Berm.
 Ibrahim’s mother is alone.
-His father was killed in an airstrike, the main precipitant for their flight to the Berm.
+His father was killed in an airstrike, the primary precipitant for their flight to the Berm.
 She struggles with Ibrahim, his brother and her third child: a one-year-old girl.
-They have very limited resources and used almost everything they had to get to the Berm.
+They had very limited resources and used almost everything they had to get to the Berm.

 Ibrahim was able to have his legs dressed once and was given one paracetamol tablet.
 He lies at home now, no one has taken the dressings down; no one knows how bad the burns are.
 No one took any pictures.
 No one posted it on social media.
 No one outside the Berm knows anything about it.
 Ali and his mother are crippled with guilt, like this is their fault.
 Ibrahim’s story is apocryphal and I must underline that.
 But with 80,000 people living the way they are in the Berm, stories like this are happening, we just don’t know about them.
 We accept this is a very complex political situation, but there is a moral imperative for Médecins Sans Frontières to be granted access to this population.
 But we also need access to give the world another glimpse of Syria, to build the outrage, to get to the tipping point to change.